Message Analyzer Feature Summary

 Exit — click this item to close Message Analyzer.
 If you have any unsaved changes, you will be prompted with the option to save them.

-New Viewer — click this item to open the New Viewer drop-down list, from where you can choose a built-in data viewer or custom Chart that you created for the current in-focus session.
-You can also display the configuration controls to create a custom Chart of your own by clicking the New Chart item in the list.
+New Viewer — click this item to open the New Viewer drop-down list, from where you can choose one of the built-in data viewers.
+You can also select a built-in Layout or a custom Layout that you created for the Chart, Analysis Grid, or Grouping viewers, for the current in-focus session.
+Data viewers that you can select from the list consist of the following:

 Edit Session — click this item to launch the Edit Session dialog, which displays the initial configuration of either a Data Retrieval Session or Live Trace Session, depending on the type of existing session that is currently in focus.
 Enables you to edit the session configuration and then re-run it with your applied changes.